-When you quit smoking, the first few days feel rough — your body misses nicotine, your mood swings, and your energy drops.
-But give it a few weeks, and things start to shift in ways you might not even notice at first.
-After one month smoke-free, your body begins a powerful reset that touches everything from your lungs to your skin to your mood.
+The first few days after breaking a long-term habit can feel rough — your body misses its old comfort cues, your mood shifts, and your energy dips.
+But give it a few weeks, and things start to change in ways you might not notice right away.
+After one month free from that routine, your body begins a powerful reset that touches everything from your breathing to your skin to your mood.
 Here’s what really happens during that first milestone month.

 1. Your Lungs Start Clearing Themselves

-By the end of the first week, your lungs start repairing tiny hair-like structures called cilia — these sweep out mucus, toxins, and dirt.
-By one month, they’re already working better, helping you breathe easier and cough less.
+By the end of the first week, your lungs begin repairing tiny hair-like structures called cilia — they sweep out mucus, dust, and buildup.
+After a month, they’re already working better, helping you breathe easier and cough less.

-What used to be a “smoker’s cough” becomes your lungs actively cleaning house.
-Don’t worry if you still cough a bit — that’s your body removing what smoking left behind.
+What used to feel like a lingering cough becomes your lungs actively cleaning house.
+A little coughing now is just your body clearing out what was left behind.

 2. Oxygen Levels Rise, Circulation Improves